 Social Media Engage and Network!

-- Facebook (Like me!) – Create a Page and Invite your friends to join.
+- Facebook (Like us!) – Create a Page and Invite your friends to join.
 If you want to grow quickly, be prepared to spend money on sponsored posts and page promotion.
-Nurture your community by sharing solid content from you and others, and spread it out by time.
+Nurture your community by sharing solid content s, and spread it out by time.

-- Twitter (Follow me!) – You can tweet your posts but should also retweet other people’s stuff (60/40 rule), as well as replying to them after sharing something you’ve liked.
+- Twitter (Follow us!) – You can tweet your posts but should also retweet other people’s stuff, as well as replying to them after sharing something you’ve liked.
 Join and offer to host Twitter chats that will get your message and brand out there to the world.
 I’m a big fan of chats and even co-host #FunTravelChat with my buddy Charles McCool of McCool Travel.